 Even when you consider the protein-boosting effect of the peas, this looks like the profile of a dog food containing a significant amount of meat.

-Freshpet Select is a meat-based rolled dog food using a significant amount of beef or poultry as its main sources of animal protein, thus earning the brand 5 stars.
+Freshpet Select is a meat-based rolled dog food using a significant amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.